i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Generation 4 Pokemon
     - Fairy Type
     - Physical/Special/Status Category Split.
     - New moves and abilities up to Sword/Shield.
-(Used depending on the Pokemon available.)
+        - Will include most moves up to ORAS, including certain Gen 7+ moves used in BDSP.
     - Updates Hoenn's Regional Dex to match ORAS' with various changes.
     - Updates National Dex incorporating all the new species.
     - Base stats have been updated.
+        - Rotom's normal form has modified base stats.
     - New evolution methods.
     - Hidden Abilities.
     - Items from newer generations.